Zvornik

-Zvornik (Зворник, [zʋɔ̌rniːk]) is a city in Bosnia and Herzegovina.
-It is located in Republika Srpska, on the left bank of the Drina river.
+Zvornik (Зворник, [zʋɔ̌rniːk]) is a city in Republika Srpska, Bosnia and Herzegovina.
 In 2013, it had a population of 58,856 inhabitants.
+Zvornik is located on the Drina River, on the eastern slopes of Majevica mountain, at the altitude of 146m.

 The town of Mali Zvornik ("Little Zvornik") lies directly across the river in Serbia.
 Kula Grad, a village that is part of Zvornik municipality, has a Middle Age fort, Zvornik fortress, built in the 12th century.

 History

 Zvornik is first mentioned in 1410, although it was known as Zvonik ("bell tower") at that time.
 The town's geographic location has made it an important trade link between Bosnia and the east.
 For instance, the main road connecting Sarajevo and Belgrade runs through the city.
 The medieval fort known as Kula grad was built in the early 7th century and still stands on the Mlađevac mountainous range overlooking the Drina Valley.

 Ottoman rule

 During the Ottoman period, Zvornik was the capital of the Sanjak of Zvornik (an administrative region) within the Eyalet of Bosnia.
 This was primarily the case because of the city's crucial role in the economy and the strategic importance of the city's location.
 The Sanjak of Zvornik was one of six Ottoman sanjaks with most developed shipbuilding (besides the sanjaks of Vidin, Nicopolis, Požega, Smederevo and Mohač).
 In 1806, Zvornik was home to Mehmed-beg Kulenović.

+Stojan Čupić (also known as Zmaj od Noćaja), one of the leaders of the First Serbian Uprising, was captured and murdered by the Turks in Zvornik in 1815.
+He was initially buried near the road from Zvornik to Tuzla, and his remains were moved to Salaš Noćajski in 1988.